CIS-UH/cis-2336-su24-cengage-assignment-1-jas1thi/README.md

    - Continue paying off debts until you are debt-free.
    - Put a fixed percent of your pay aside every payday.
 7. Save your changes and open `task1.html` in a web browser.
-8. Verify that the content of the page resembles the image shown in Figure 1-23(attached on canvas)
+8. Verify that the content of the page resembles the image shown in Figure(attached on canvas)

 ## Submission
 Once you have completed the project, submit your `task1.html` file for grading.